 Bamboo needs much less land to produce than commonly used cotton.
 The average yield of bamboo is up to 60 tonnes per hectare while cotton yields only 2 tonnes per hectare.
 Bamboo is growing mostly in Asia but can survive in several climates from humid moist to extreme cold.
 Globally, bamboo covers approximately 49 million acres of the world’s surface.
-Bamboo used in the textile trade comes almost exclusively from China.
+The bamboo used in the textile trade comes almost exclusively from China.
 Regular harvesting of bamboo benefits the health of the plant; studies have shown that cutting of canes leads to vigorous regrowth.
 Deforestation is the only threat of bamboo forests.
 It can be slow down with replantation and guiding communities to use only farmed plantations for commercial use.

 Bamboo transforms easily into yarn without great water usage and retains many of the properties it has as a plant in its textile form.

 Bamboo is highly water absorbent making the textile able to pull the moisture away from the skin.
-Bamboo's breathable nature makes it perfect for any temperature; It traps warm air in its cross-sectional fibers, while its wicking properties keep moisture away for greater comfort when sweating.
+Bamboo's breathable nature makes it perfect for any temperature; It traps warm air in its cross-sectional fibres, while its wicking properties keep moisture away for greater comfort when sweating.

-Bamboo plant has many antibacterial qualities making it able to grow without pesticides, but once the plant is turned into a textile, the fiber won't have these same abilities when the plant is dead.
+Bamboo plant has many antibacterial qualities making it able to grow without pesticides, but once the plant is turned into a textile, the fibre won't have these same abilities when the plant is dead.
 Only antibacterial ability in the bamboo fabric can be a zink used in the manufacturing process and bamboo's sweat-wicking abilities.
 Studies have shown that the same happens to bamboo's natural UV-protection.
-Once the fiber is processed, it loses its UV-protection abilities.
+Once the fibre is processed, it loses its UV-protection abilities.

-Despite that, bamboo is excellent material for textile being chemical-free, soft and hypoallergenic.
+Despite that, bamboo is an excellent material for textile being chemical-free, soft and hypoallergenic.
 The biodegradable textile is also easy to recycle when the apparel is worn out.

 However, the production of bamboo fabric is a long process, and to save time and money bamboo often passes through a heavy chemical process.
 The chemically processed bamboo is called Rayon or Rayon made of bamboo.
-This is a rule set by the Federal Trade Commission (FTC) in the US to make the difference between chemically processed bamboo yarns and yarns made directly with bamboo fiber.
-Bamboo viscose is made directly with bamboo fiber, but can also be treated with heavy chemicals.
+This is a rule set by the Federal Trade Commission (FTC) in the US to make the difference between chemically processed bamboo yarns and yarns made directly with bamboo fibre.
+Bamboo viscose is made directly with bamboo fibre, but can also be treated with heavy chemicals.